 To restore your washer’s gleam and efficiency, you should consider cleaning it regularly.
 Pour two cups of white vinegar into the machine and fill with water just like you are washing clothes.
 Run a hot cycle for a couple of minutes and stop halfway.
 Let the vinegar work on dirt for about 20 minutes before running the rest of the cycle.

-Next, make sure to wipe the outer surfaces with a damp soapy cloth.
+Next, wipe the outer surfaces with a damp soapy cloth.
 This will erase those ugly marks from detergent drips or dust and lint appearing on the machine.
 Watch out not to wet the areas around the knobs.
-Also, do not use an abrasive material or harsh detergent and bleach when wiping as these can ruin the surface of your washer.
+Also, do not use an abrasive material or harsh detergent and bleach when wiping, as these can ruin the surface of your washer.

-If your washer has rubber gaskets, soak a towel in a mixture of warm water and white vinegar in the ratio of 1:1.
+If your washer has rubber gaskets, soak a towel in a mixture of warm water and white vinegar in a ratio of 1:1.
 Use the towel to wipe the rubber gasket, pulling the ring back so that you can reach the areas inside it.
 You may scrub these areas gently with a soft brush to get rid of tough grime.
 Rinse the towel with clean water and wipe the rubber gasket again.
 Wipe dry with another clean towel.

 It is common for lint and other dirt to collect around the vent, lint trap, and bottom surfaces of the dryer.
-This interferes with proper functioning of the machine.
+This interferes with the proper functioning of the machine.
 In fact, you risk causing a fire if the vent and hose are severely clogged.

-To clean the dryer, begin by pulling it away from the wall such that you have a clear view of the backside.
+To clean the dryer, begin by pulling it away from the wall to have a clear view of the backside.
 You may notice some dust and lint within this space and inside the vent.
 Use the brush attachment of your vacuum cleaner to purge the dust and other materials caught up here.